-Indicators of climate change impact, which include sea level, ocean acidification, surface temperature fluctuations, the relative percentage of atmospheric carbon dioxide, and the relative percentages of glaciers and arctic/antarctic sea ice, all suggest that anthropogenic activities since the mid-1800s have drastically altered the earth's climate (NASA, n.d.) (see Figure B.1).
+Indicators of climate change impact, which include sea level, ocean acidification, surface temperature fluctuations, the relative percentage of atmospheric carbon dioxide, and the relative percentages of glaciers and arctic/antarctic sea ice, all suggest that anthropogenic activities since the mid-1800s have drastically altered the earth's climate (NASA, n.d.) (see Fig. 16).

-FIGURE B.1 Indicators of Anthropogenic Influence on Climate Change SOURCE: Cook, 2010.
+FIGURE 16 Indicators of Anthropogenic Influence on Climate Change SOURCE: Reddy, 2014.

-Monitoring changes to these indicators allows for predictions regarding the current trajectory and rate of climate change, which is an essential component of any response effort.
-However, although current climate models and indicators have been essential in informing these predictions, local knowledge is increasingly being recognized as equally essential in understanding climate phenomena at the local level and should be integrated into current systems of analysis (Reyes-García et al., 2016).
+Monitoring changes to these indicators allows predictions regarding the current trajectory and rate of climate change, which is an essential component of any response effort.
+However, although current climate models and indicators have been essential in informing these predictions, local knowledge and contributions are increasingly being recognized as essential to integrate into current systems to better understand climate phenomena at the local level (Reyes-Garcia et al., 2016).